MonirZaman/MonirZaman.github.io/_posts/2018-12-19-Parallel-Computing-for-Python-Workload.md

 ```

 ## Dask Data Frame
 Dask API offers a logical dataframe for processing large input file.
 It offers the same functionality as a Pandas data frame do.
 In Data science workflow, such data frame can greatly reduce run-time of data preprocessing.
+Based on the [official documentation](https://docs.dask.org/en/latest/dataframe.html).

+"Dask DataFrames coordinate many Pandas DataFrames/Series arranged along the index.
+A Dask DataFrame is partitioned row-wise, grouping rows by index value for efficiency.
+These Pandas objects may live on disk or on other machines."

 ```python
 import dask.dataframe as dd
 df = dd.read_csv('records.csv')